MicrosoftDocs/Viva/workplace-analytics-insights/assign-roles.md

 -->
 ## Access to Insights

-After assigning licenses, the data for Insights might take up to three days to process and become available.
+After assigning licenses, the data for Insights might take up to a week to process and become available.
 After [assigning roles](assign-roles.md) and allowing for data processing, send your organization's leaders the link to [Insights](https://productivityinsights.office.com) to open and use them.
 Also, refer them to [Insights introduction](./intro.md) to learn more about how to use Insights.

 ## Related topics